 You can do all the usual camping stuff like making shadow puppets on the tent wall (don’t forget the flashlights!), playing board games and cards, sitting around a “campfire,” and making hot dogs and indoor s’mores to eat picnic-style.

-While we wait for the all-clear to be able to visit playgrounds and beaches, recreate the beach at home with this recipe for reusable “sand.”
-Small buckets and scoops, plus a mini pool or large container, will keep everything contained, but I still suggest putting down a large sheet underneath!
+Why not try recreating the beach at home with this recipe for reusable “sand!”
+Small buckets and scoops, plus a mini pool or large container, will keep everything contained, but I still suggest putting down a large sheet underneath.

 Online resources and apps

 Here are some more resources for nature-themed activities you can do with kids at home.